 A solo 401(k) plan is designed for business owners and couples running a business together with no employees.
+The plan also covers business partners.
 Moreover, you can also plan your retirement savings with this account, even if you are a full-time freelancer or an individual with a side hustle.

 Solo 401(k) Eligibility Rules